protontypes/open-sustainable-technology/README.md

 - [ECHO](https://github.com/edgi-govdata-archiving/ECHO-Cross-Program) - Contains Jupyter notebooks for processing the EPA's Environmenal Compliance History Online (ECHO) data from multiple EPA program in emissions, violations, inspections, and enforcement for the Clean Air Act, Clean Water Act, and Resouce Conservation and Recovery Act.
 - [msc_pygeoapi](https://github.com/ECCC-MSC/msc-pygeoapi) - The Meteorological Service of Canada Python API provides up-to-date information on past, present and future weather conditions, climate, water and environmental information over Canada and the world.
 - [Clay Foundation Model](https://github.com/Clay-foundation/model) - Clay is a foundational model of Earth using a vision transformer architecture adapted to understand geospatial and temporal relations on Earth Observation data.
-- [ACCESS-NRI Intake Catalog](https://github.com/ACCESS-NRI/access-nri-intake-catalog) - Aims to provide a way for Python users to discover and load data across a broad range of climate data products available on the Australian NCI supercomputer Gadi.

 ### Environmental Satellites